Instrumental/instrumentald/BUILD.md

-# Building instrumental-tools
+# Building instrumentald

 ## The Gem

-Building the `instrumental_tools` gem can be done via:
+Building the `instrumentald` gem can be done via:

 ```
 rake gem